scot00671234/postmediascheduler/RAILWAY_DEPLOYMENT_GUIDE.md

 3. **Handle database migrations** automatically

 ### How it works:
-- The app runs `drizzle-kit push` during startup
+- The app runs `drizzle-kit push --force` during startup
+- If that fails, it falls back to direct SQL table creation
 - This creates all tables defined in `shared/schema.ts`
 - No manual SQL commands needed
 - Safe to run multiple times (idempotent)
+- Handles Railway's PostgreSQL setup automatically

 ## Step 5: OAuth Setup